-Delta-T - Model BF5 - Sunshine Meter for Solar Power System
+Delta-T - Model BF5 - Sunshine Sensor for Multi-Purpose Solar Radiation Sensor

 The BF5 Sunshine Sensor is a versatile, multi-purpose solar radiation sensor.
 It uses an array of photodiodes with a unique computer-generated shading pattern to measure incident solar radiation.
 A microprocessor calculates the global and diffuse components of the radiation and determines the sunshine state.
-The BF5 Sunshine Sensor is protected by patents EP 1012633 and US 6417500.
 Two analogue voltage outputs give global and diffuse radiation, from which direct and diffuse radiation are derived.
 The sunshine state is indicated by a digital output.
 The three outputs can be connected to appropriate channels on the GP1, GP2 or DL2e data loggers, or other loggers commonly used for environmental monitoring.
-An internal heater keeps the BF5 Sunshine Sensor clear of dew, ice and snow down to -20 degrees C.
+An internal heater keeps the BF5 Sunshine Sensor clear of dew, ice and snow down to -20 °C.

 - Measures global and diffuse radiation